tajacks/running-servers/src/chapters/01-introduction/01-02-this-guide.md

 ### Term Lists

-Terms or lists of definitions are presented in a list with definitions or descriptions beneath the term:
+Terms are presented with their definitions or descriptions beneath:

 {% termlist "Key Tools" %}
 SSH: Secure Shell protocol for encrypted remote access